RadicalZephyr/coming-back-to-yourself/grounding-exercises.md

 The flip side of recognizing dissociation is to be able to recognize what it feels like to be fully integrated.
 One of the best techniques that I know for this is to do a body-scan meditation.
-A body-scan meditation is essentially just simply paying attention to the sensations you are feeling in every part of your body, one at a time.
+A body-scan meditation is essentially just paying attention to the sensations you are feeling in every part of your body, one at a time.

 Focusing your attention on just the physical sensations in a specific part of your body, and then "scanning" that level of attention across